 Adult dog mouths and potential dog bites are no joke, even if they’re meant to be playful.

-You want to teach your puppy to be considerate with the chompers, a strategy known as bite inhibition.
+You want to teach your puppy to be considerate with the chompers, a strategy known as puppy bite inhibition.

 It’s super important that you stop puppy biting early, no matter your pooch’s motivations.